facebook/zstd/zstd_compression_format.md

 if there is any literal left in the _literal section_, these bytes are added at the end of the block.

-The _Sequences_Section_ regroup all symbols required to decode commands.
+The `Sequences_Section` regroup all symbols required to decode commands.
 There are 3 symbol types : literals lengths, offsets and match lengths.
 They are encoded together, interleaved, in a single _bitstream_.

-Each symbol is a _code_ in its own context, which specifies a baseline and a number of bits to add.
-_Codes_ are FSE compressed,
-and interleaved with raw additional bits in the same bitstream.

-The Sequences section starts by a header, followed by optional Probability tables for each symbol type, followed by the bitstream.
+The `Sequences_Section` starts by a header, followed by optional probability tables for each symbol type, followed by the bitstream.

 | `Sequences_Section_Header` | [`Literals_Length_Table`] | [`Offset_Table`] | [`Match_Length_Table`] | bitStream |
 | -------------------------- | ------------------------- | ---------------- | ---------------------- | --------- |

-To decode the Sequence section, it's required to know its size.
+To decode the `Sequences_Section`, it's required to know its size.
 This size is deducted from `blockSize - literalSectionSize`.